jakebailey/talk-ts-congress-2023/slides.md

 # Nobody writes code like this anymore!

 - We completely miss out "dogfooding" our own module experience.
-  - e.g. modern module resolution, auto-imports, import sorting/organization
+  - Modern module resolution, auto-imports, import sorting, organization...
 - We can't use any tooling that needs imports, or that skips `tsc`.

 We want to be able to write: